 A Christmas plum pudding (also called figgy pudding) is divine—dark, moist, rich, and fruity.
 This steamed pudding recipe was adapted from Fannie Farmer’s “English Plum Pudding I” from the 1918 edition of her cookbook, the last one she wrote.

+On the side, we’ve included a recipe for a foamy sauce.
 Traditionally, the Christmas pudding was dressed with warm brandy which was set alight.
 Due to safety/fire concerns, this is less common today.
 Plum pudding is usually served with either a hard sauce(usually brandy butter or rum butter), cream, ice cream, or custard.
-We’ve included a recipe for a foamy sauce.
+Your choice!

 Butter your pudding mold or a stainless steel bowl.